wgm/cerb-book/en/06-reference/14-setup.markdown

 To update your product license:

 * Enter your company name _exactly_ as it appears on your order.
 This is text after _"Licensed to:"_ from the email with your license.
 * Enter your email address _exactly_ as it appears on your order.
-This is the text after _"Order e-mail:"_ from the email with your license.
+This is the text after _"Order email:"_ from the email with your license.
 * Copy the text between `### BEGIN` and `### END` and paste it into the third text box.

 ![Updating a Cerb5 license.](images/reference/update_license.png)